Contemporary art and curatorship

 She has worked with the curatorial teams of the Getty Research Institute (Los Angeles); El Museo del Barrio and the International Center of Photography (New York).
 Her writings have appeared in “Latin American and Latinx Visual Culture”, “Modos: Revista de História da Arte”, and the “Eaton Journal of Archival Research in Science Fiction”.
 She has obtained several awards including the University of California’s President’s Dissertation-Year Fellowship (2021-22) and the Outstanding Teaching Assistant Award in the Department of Art History (2019-20).

-She worked for the multimedia installations realized for the exhibitions “Russian Revolution.
-Art from Diaghilev to Abstraction.
-1898 – 1922” (Gorizia, 2017-2018) and “Gely Korzhev.
-Back to Venice” (Venice, 2019).
-Starting from 2015 she has assisted the team of CYLAND Media Art Lab at the exhibitions held at Ca’ Foscari in the framework of the last Art Biennials.
+Since 2015 she is assistant of CYLAND Media Art Lab for the exhibitions held at Ca’ Foscari in the framework of the Art Biennials.
 In 2019 she was assistant curator of the “12 Cyfest.
 ID.
 Art: Tech Exhibition”.
+She co-edited the catalogue “Sostenibilart.
+Ambassadors of Sustainability” (2022, Venice University Press).